Wants to Meet Up

 You can call me Gui, if you want.
 It's easier and that's also how my friends and family call me in Brazil.

-So, after 3 years living (and, well, sometimes studying) in Berlin, I landed in Hamburg 3 years ago with the mission of finally concluding my undergrad studies.
-I really try not to make this the most important part of my life, though.
+Been for 7 years now in Germany, swaping between Berlin and Hamburg.
+Now I'm finally about to graduate but, anyway, I really try not to make this the most important part of my life, though.
 I think there's more about life and this world than papers, certificates and "careers".

-I'll probably end up living in an eco-village in the middle of nowhere with a lot of vegetables and rescued animals, but I think I'm still an urban animal, though.
-I'm a passionate cycling lobbyist and I love old Dutch bicycles.
-I'm indecisive, I dream a lot and I love meeting friendly, different, crazy, inspiring, conscious, relaxed, engaged people and maybe that's why I'm a member of this platform.
+I'll probably end up living in an eco-village in the middle of nowhere with a lot of self-grown vegetables and a small animal sanctuary, but I think I'm still an urban creature, though.
+I'm a passionate cycling lobbyist.
+I'm a bit indecisive, I dream a lot and I love meeting friendly, different, crazy, inspiring, conscious, relaxed, engaged people and maybe that's why I'm a member of this platform.

 Respect, learn, listen, change, love, feel, question, laugh, share, resist, experiment, enjoy, preserve, create.